SOCIAL MEDIA: AN EFFECTIVE TOOL IN ENHANCING TRANSPARENCY

 In Ghana, the rate at which people patronize social media has increased rapidly.
 Making it important for any company or organization, or even the government that wants to enhance transparency to have at least one active social media account or better still be active on all major social media platforms.

 Transparency is usually defined as being obvious, easy to see or understand, or having a degree of accessibility.

-The demand for transparency in general has risen over the years, as the public has become more vocal and vigilant in monitoring what goes on around them.Transparency is a vital step in the ladder to sustainable success. #SocialMedia #Success Click To Tweet
+The demand for transparency, in general, has risen over the years, as the public has become more vocal and vigilant in monitoring what goes on around them.Transparency is a vital step on the ladder to sustainable success. #SocialMedia #Success Click To Tweet

 The only way organizations in Ghana can respond to this demand is by being socially active, via the internet.
-The question however is in the Ghanaian context how social media can be used to enhance transparency.
+The question, however, is in the Ghanaian context of how social media can be used to enhance transparency.

 Social media enables the public to determine what an organization stands for

 Effective use of social media has a way of giving organizations a personal image.
 And then eventually develop a consistent voice.
 Organizations can clearly enlighten their target audience with this platform on what exactly they are interested in, believe in and stand up for.